This story was originally published and last updated .

 Before and after.

 The new interface looks strikingly similar to Google TV.
 Voice search and the Assistant remain in the top left corner, but the sidebar with Apps, Watch Next, and Play Movies & TV is completely gone.
 Instead, there are now three tabs at the top: Home, Discover, and Apps.
 The former mostly looks and feels like the old homescreen and consists of your favorite apps and channels, including the recently added recommendations carousel.
 Apps remains the place to go when you want to see all of your installed applications.
 Discover is all new to Android TV, though.
-Google says it "features personalized recommendations based on what you watch and what interests you, in addition to what’s trending on Google."
-Google says the recommendations are based on the apps and subscriptions you already have on your TV, so Discover quite obviously resembles the For You tab on Google TV.
+Google explains that it "features personalized recommendations based on what you watch and what interests you, in addition to what’s trending on Google."
+The company says the recommendations are based on the apps and subscriptions you already have on your TV, so Discover quite obviously resembles the For You tab on Google TV.

 Above: The new Android TV look.
 Below: The Google TV interface.